awsdocs/aws-doc-sdk-examples/cpp/example_code/sts/README.md

 Shows how to use the AWS C++ SDK to access the AWS Security Token Service (AWS STS) to acquire temporary credentials that grant specific permissions.

-*AWS provides AWS Security Token Service (AWS STS) as a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users you authenticate (federated users).*
+*AWS provides AWS STS as a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users you authenticate (federated users).*
 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.
 * Running the tests might result in charges to your AWS account.